 Whether you’re looking to expand your skillset, or just transition into the IT field, an online certificate in information technology can be exactly what you need.
 We’ll go into more detail about the various reasons why you might want to choose a certificate over a full associate’s or bachelor’s degree.
 Online IT certificates might not be the best choice for everyone, but they can be a great move for many people.
 It all depends on your individual goals.

 Most online IT certificate programs are offered through community colleges, which makes them, on average, much cheaper than degrees at private or even state universities.
 This ranking of the top 10 most affordable online IT certificate programs ranks the colleges from most to least affordable.
-It’s important to note that for the purposes of this ranking, since it showcases fully online information technology certificates, we used out-of-state tuition prices for the purposes of the ranking.
+It’s important to note that for the purposes of this ranking since it showcases fully online information technology certificates, we used out-of-state tuition prices for the purposes of this ranking.
 For convenience, we listed the in-state tuition rates for each college so you can see the difference between a local and an out-of-state community college.

 It’s also important to note that all of the programs featured here are fully online.
 Many community colleges offer hybrid and blended programs that are offered mostly online, with some on-campus sessions required.
 If your local community college does this, then check it out because it will likely be much cheaper than going to a school outside your state of residence and you won’t have to sacrifice too much convenience.
 The great thing about this ranking is that many of the colleges have tuition rates that are incredibly cheap even for students who live out-of-state–especially when you compare the prices to private and even state colleges and universities!
 Check out the FAQ at the end of the ranking for more information and answers to common questions.

 Reviewing the Cheapest Information Technology Certificate Programs Online